 Births, Deaths, Reversion and Secularisation

-In addition, the demographics model includes births, deaths and reversion, allowing for church decline through, lack of child retention, aging and people leaving the church.
-The unbelievers are split into those open to conversion and those hardened, allowing for secularisation in society.
+In addition, the demographics model includes births, deaths and reversion, allowing for church decline through lack of child retention, ageing and people leaving the church.
+The unbelievers are split into those open to conversion and those hardened.
+Thus, the model can also describe secularisation in society.

-The model predicts two thresholds, one of revival-growth which depends on the size of the community that remains unconverted, and one of extinction, that depends on conversion and loss rates.
-If the potential for enthusiasts to reproduce themselves is over the revival threshold, then rapid growth results.
-If the threshold is under the extinction threshold, then the church will eventually decline to zero.
+The model predicts two thresholds, one of revival growth, which depends on the size of the community that remains unconverted, and one of extinction, which depends on conversion and loss rates.
+If the potential for enthusiasts to reproduce exceeds the revival threshold, then rapid growth results.
+If this threshold is under the extinction threshold, then the church will eventually decline to zero.